gleasonw/gallica-grapher/README.md

 #### Important client-side files:

 [Component directory](https://github.com/gleasonw/gallica-grapher/tree/main/frontend/src/components)
-* Contains the React code for the graph, table, paper dropdown, and every other UI component.
+* Contains the React components for the graph, table, paper dropdown, and every UI component.
 * The long className strings in the html elements are [Tailwind](https://tailwindcss.com/) CSS utility classes.

 Railway hosts the Python code, a Postgres database for storage and a Redis database for tracking request progress.
 Vercel hosts the Next.js frontend.
-It is all free!